Steve Hunt (footballer, born 1956): Coventry City

 Hunt won the ATV and London Weekend goal of the season awards for the 1980–81 campaign with a goal against Birmingham City that started at the centre circle and ended with a curled shot into the top corner of the net following a one-two with Garry Thompson.
 New manager Dave Sexton guided Coventry to a 14th-place finish after Milne had been sacked following a poor start to the 1981–82 season.
 Hoping for a move to Everton, Hunt handed in a transfer request in 1982 despite having only recently signed a three-year contract and Hill informed Coventry fans that "it took our board only 20 seconds today to reject unanimously Steve Hunt's request for a transfer".

 Hunt returned to the New York Cosmos in 1982.
-He had initially been approached by Vic Crowe, who was now coaching the Portland Timbers, but found himself legally obliged to rejoin the Cosmos if he were to return to the NASL.
+He had initially been approached by Vic Crowe, who was now coaching the Portland Timbers but found himself legally obliged to rejoin the Cosmos if he were to return to the NASL.
 He provided all three assists in Cosmos win over the Chicago Sting in his second debut for the club.
-He went on to score the series winning goal of the final game of the post-season quarter-final win over the Tulsa Roughnecks and played in the semi-final wins over the San Diego Sockers that took the Cosmos to Soccer Bowl '82.
-He won his third Soccer Bowl title as the Cosmos beat the Seattle Sounders at the San Diego Stadium, with Chinaglia scoring the only goal of the game.
+He went on to score the series-winning goal of the final game of the post-season quarter-final win over the Tulsa Roughnecks and played in the semi-final wins over the San Diego Sockers that took the Cosmos to Soccer Bowl '82.
+He won his third Soccer Bowl title as the Cosmos beat the Seattle Sounders at Jack Murphy Stadium, with Chinaglia scoring the only goal of the game.

 Back with Coventry, he helped the club to finish one place and one point above the relegation zone in 1982–83 and signed a new two-year contract.
-However he did not respond well to new manager Bobby Gould and his long-ball tactics, though admitted that he was already unsettled at the club before Gould's arrival as he "was fatigued by the previous relegation battles".
+However, he did not respond well to new manager Bobby Gould and his long ball tactics, though admitted that he was already unsettled at the club before Gould's arrival as he "was fatigued by the previous relegation battles".